-Medicare does not cover long-term care in nursing homes.
+Long-term nursing home care isn't covered by Medicare.
 However, it does provide nursing and rehabilitation for up to 100 days in a skilled nursing facility, many of which are also nursing homes.

 An important point to consider is that if your spouse is working, or on Social Security, their income will not be considered in the Medicaid decision.

 Please see our recent post on how to access

 To choose the right facility for yourself or a loved one, you first need to decide on the location.
 Compile a list of the facilities and addresses, telephone numbers, and look them up on the internet to gather initial information about the nursing homes you may be interested in.